Why Consultation Matters

 What I help Organizations With

-• Helping leaders and HR teams think through mental health concerns with clinical perspective
+• Helping leaders and HR teams think through mental health concerns

 • Consulting on how to respond to employee mental health situations thoughtfully and consistently